Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Conclusions

 \section{Conclusions}

-This paper presented a novel signal processing pipeline for robust estimation of radar mounting angles under operational driving conditions.
+This paper presented a novel signal processing pipeline to address the problem of estimating radar mounting angles under operational driving conditions.
 Accurate external calibration of automotive radars, and in particular their mounting angles, is crucial for the safe operation of autonomous vehicles.
-To address this problem, we proposed an odometry-based approach that combines a neural network radar motion estimator with an IMU measurement model for de-biasing and scale factor estimation.
+To address this problem, an odometry-based approach was proposed that combines a neural network-based radar motion estimator with an IMU measurement model for bias and scale factor compensation.
 The mounting angle and IMU scale factor are then jointly estimated using a wLSQ formulation based on a Taylor-series linearization.
-The proposed pipeline was validated on the challenging \textit{RadarScenes} dataset.
-Results demonstrate both robustness and accuracy: the method outperforms existing approaches, achieves consistent estimates across diverse and realistic driving scenarios, and avoids the constraints of controlled environments, specially designed radar targets, or tailored driving routes.
-Importantly, while the formulation involves a single linearization step, in practice this single step was sufficient to achieve convergence, requiring no further iteration.
+The proposed pipeline was validated on the challenging \textit{RadarScenes} dataset, which includes diverse traffic scenes as well as velocity and trajectory variations of the ego-vehicle.

+Experimental results demonstrate that the method achieves accurate mounting angle estimates with low variability across diverse and realistic driving scenarios, while avoiding the need for controlled environments, specially designed radar targets, or tailored driving routes.
+In addition, the estimation converges within a short period of driving time.
+Although the formulation involves a single linearization step, experimental results show that this is sufficient in practice, requiring no further iteration.
 For future work, extending the framework to sensor fusion represents a promising direction.
 Combining multiple radar sensors or integrating complementary modalities (e.g., cameras or lidars) may further mitigate the impact of dynamic objects in the field of view and enhance calibration accuracy under complex real-world conditions.